How to clean Roomba i7? (5 Steps with Pictures)

 First, pull out the air filter.
 Sometimes, this air filter causes the most problems, including bin error.

-If this air filter clogs up, it will restrict the airflow and sensors inside the Roomba.
-As a result, your Roomba will think the dustbin is full and gives you a bin error message.
+As a result, your Roomba will think the dustbin is full and give you a bin error message.

 Pro Tip: Wash the air filter instead of brushing it and let it dry completely before reinstalling.
 It will boost your robot’s cleaning performance as well as help you to get rid of bin errors.